Imgur/incus/README.md

 ### Push notifications
 To send push notifications from your app, you need to push a json formated string to a **Redis list**.
 The list key is configurable but defaults to `Incus_Queue`

-Android and iOS have slightly differnt schemas for sending push notifications.
+Android and iOS have slightly different schemas for sending push notifications.

 #### iOS:
 ```Javascript